 You could also consider offering a cash bar, or serving no alcohol at all.

-Emily had fun creating the décor for the wedding.
+They had fun creating the décor for the wedding.
 She crafted flowers out of paper instead of dedicating money to a huge flower budget.

 (If you do opt for real flowers, ask the florist if you can buy the vessels in which to display them yourself.
 That could be a savings of $20 or $30 per vase or bowl right there if you find ones you like at a discount store.)

-Joel says Emily liked the creativity behind the whole process and the saving money part just kind of fell in line with that.
+They liked the creativity behind the whole process and the saving money part just kind of fell in line with that.
 For their rehearsal dinner, they opted for catered BBQ and kept prices down that way.

 Again, Pinterest is an amazing place to get ideas for DIY wedding projects.
-We’ve got a list of some of the many wedding items you can create and personalize on Pinterest here.

 A sheet cake rather than a multi-tiered cake will net you a big savings.
 Top off those savings by buying the sheet cake at Costco, Target or another grocery store bakery.